iovisor/bcc/README.md

       tc actions, and kprobes
 * Bindings for Python
 * Examples for socket filters, tc classifiers, and kprobes
+* Self-contained tools for tracing a running system

 In the future, more bindings besides python will likely be supported.
 Feel free to add support for the language of your choice and send a pull request!